Willoughby Bertie, 3rd Earl of Abingdon1

 Anna Maria Collins1

-Anna Maria Collins was the daughter of Sir John Collins.
+Anna Maria Collins was born in 1709.2 She was the daughter of Sir John Collins.
 She married Willoughby Bertie, 3rd Earl of Abingdon, son of Hon.
-James Bertie and Elizabeth Willoughby, in August 1727 at Florence, Italy.1 She died on 21 December 1763 at Powis House, London, England, suddenly, while visiting the Venetian Ambassador.1 Her will was probated in March 1764.1
+James Bertie and Elizabeth Willoughby, in August 1727 at Florence, ItalyG.1 She died on 21 December 1763 at Powis House, London, EnglandG, suddenly, while visiting the Venetian Ambassador.1 Her will was proven (by probate) in March 1764.1 She was buried at Rycote Chapel, Haseley, Oxfordshire, England.2

 Her married name became Bertie.
-As a result of her marriage, Anna Maria Collins was styled as Countess of Abingdon on 16 June 1743.
+After her marriage, Anna Maria Collins was styled as Countess of Abingdon on 16 June 1743.

 Children of Anna Maria Collins and Willoughby Bertie, 3rd Earl of Abingdon